bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/custom-fields.rst

 The :ref:`developer workflow UI <dev-workflow-ui>` and the :ref:`Portal application <portal-guide>` will display custom fields on their task and case detail pages.
-In the :ref:`Portal application <portal-guide>` custom fields can also be added as additional columns in task and case lists and to filter task and case lists in dashboards.
+In the :ref:`Portal application <portal-guide>` custom fields can also be added as additional columns in :ref:`task <dev-workflow-ui-task-details>` and :ref:`case <dev-workflow-ui-case-details>` lists and to filter task and case lists in dashboards.
 You can also use custom fields to search for task and cases.

 Meta Information
 ----------------